 - (a) A listing of specific contaminants and their control measures (or BMPs) and a narrative explaining how BMPs are implemented to control and minimize the amount of contaminants potentially entering stormwater. - (b) A map with all outfalls and structural BMPs marked. - (c) A schedule for at least once per month site inspections and brief written reports.
 The inspection report must include precipitation information for the entire period since last inspection, as well as observations and evaluations of BMP effectiveness.
 Throughout coverage under this permit, the facility must perform ongoing SWPPP review and revision to incorporate any site condition changes. - (1) Operational deficiencies must be corrected within seven (7) calendar days. - (2) Minor structural deficiencies must be corrected within fourteen (14) calendar days. - (3) Major structural deficiencies (deficiencies projected to take longer than 14 days to correct) must be reported as an uploaded attachment through the eDMR system with the DMRs.
 The initial report shall consist of the deficiency noted, the proposed remedies, the interim or temporary remedies (including proposed timing of the placement of the interim measures), and an estimate of the timeframe needed to wholly complete the repairs or construction.
 If required by the Department, the facility shall work with the regional office to determine the best course of action.
 The facility should consider temporary structures to control stormwater runoff.
 The facility shall correct the major structural deficiency as soon as reasonably achievable. - (4) All actions taken to correct the deficiencies shall be included with the written report, including photographs, and kept with the SWPPP.
-Additionally, corrective action of major structural deficiencies shall be reported as an uploaded attachment through the eDMR system with the DMRs.
+Additionally, corrective action of major structural deficiencies shall be reported as an uploaded attachment through the eDMR system with the DMRs. - (5) BMP failure causing discharge through an unregistered outfall is considered an illicit discharge and must be reported in accordance with Standard Conditions Part I.

-C. SPECIAL CONDITIONS (CONTINUED)
+C. SPECIAL CONDITIONS (continued)